origama/fhir-datasource/README.md

 It is developed by merging concepts from the Grafana GitHub datasource template.
 We switched from Grunt to Webpack.
 The project now targets **Node.js 20** and **TypeScript 5** and works with Grafana 9.
+The datasource has been ported to the **React plugin architecture**.

 We discovered a clean template here: https://github.com/CorpGlory/grafana-plugin-template-webpack-typescript